GreenLemonProtocol/dksap-polkadot/README.md

-# The DKSAP implementation for the Polkadot ecosystem
+# The dual-key stealth address protocol for ERC721

 ### Overview